-- 6.2.1 The ordinary working hours of all employees shall be worked in accordance with a weekly roster which shall not be changed except upon 7 days notice. - 6.2.2 Rosters may be altered in cases of sickness, absenteeism, or where the employer and the employees concerned mutually agree. - 6.2.3 A copy of the roster shall be posted in a conspicuous place on the employer's premises.
+- 6.2.1 The ordinary working hours of all employees shall be worked in accordance with a weekly roster prescribing the starting and ceasing times which shall not be changed except upon 7 days notice. - 6.2.2 Rosters may be altered in cases of sickness, absenteeism, or where the employer and the employees concerned mutually agree. - 6.2.3 A copy of the roster shall be posted in a conspicuous place on the employer's premises.